LucDuponcheelAtGitHub/PSBP/README.md

 ### `class Sequential`

 Programs can be sequentially combined.
 Sequentially combining programs can be seen as a second program acting upon a first program.
 The difference with `Functorial` is that the second program may be effectful.
-Effects are accumulated from left to right.
-Moreover, effects of the second program can depend on the final value yielded by the first program.
+Side effects are performed from left to right.
+Moreover, side effects of the second program can depend on the final value yielded by the first program.
 We define programs that are sequentially combined in a formal way by defining`class Sequential`.

 ```lean
 class Sequential